Internet Protocol version 6 (IPv6)

-Link local address is used for addressing on a single link.
+A link-local address is used for addressing a single link.
 It can also be used to communicate with nodes on the same link.
-Link local address always begins with 1111111010 (i.e. FE80).
-Router will not forward any packet with Link local address.
+The link-local address always begins with 1111111010 (i.e. FE80).
+The router will not forward any packet with Link-local address.

 Site local address:

-Site local addresses are equivalent to private IP address in IPv4.
+Site local addresses are equivalent to a private IP address in IPv4.
 Likely, some address space is reserved, which can only be routed within an organization.
-First 10-bits are set to 1111111011, which is why Site local addresses always begin with FEC0.
-Following 32 bits are Subnet ID, which can be used to create subnet within organization.
-Node address is used to uniquely identify the link; therefore, we use 48-bits MAC address here.
+The first 10-bits are set to 1111111011, which is why Site local addresses always begin with FEC0.
+The following 32 bits are Subnet IDs, which can be used to create a subnet within the organization.
+The node address is used to uniquely identify the link; therefore, we use a 48-bits MAC address here.